grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

   [final_sleep: <duration> | default = 0s]

   # (experimental) Specifies the strategy used for generating tokens for
   # ingesters.
 Supported values are: random,spread-minimizing.
+If
+  # spread-minimizing is selected, tokens-file-path must be empty.
   # CLI flag: -ingester.ring.token-generation-strategy
   [token_generation_strategy: <string> | default = "random"]